Glen Eden

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2023 shows that income in Glen Eden is among the highest in Australia.
-The median income is $72,843 and the average income stands at $90,046.
-This contrasts with Rest of Qld's figures where the median income is $53,146 and the average income is $66,593.
-Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates would be approximately $80,062 (median) and $98,970 (average) as of September 2025.
-Census data reveals that household, family and personal incomes in Glen Eden cluster around the 74th percentile nationally.
-The income distribution shows that the $1,500 - 2,999 earnings band captures 40.4% of the community (1,260 individuals).
-Housing accounts for 13.8% of income and residents rank within the 75th percentile for disposable income.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows that Glen Eden has one of the highest incomes in Australia.
+The median income is $72,843 and the average income is $90,046.
+This contrasts with Rest of Qld's figures: a median income of $53,146 and an average income of $66,593.
+Based on Wage Price Index growth since financial year 2023 to September 2025, current estimates would be approximately $80,062 (median) and $98,970 (average).
+Census data reveals that incomes in Glen Eden cluster around the 74th percentile nationally.
+Looking at income distribution, 40.4% of individuals earn between $1,500 and $2,999, reflecting regional patterns where 31.7% also occupy this range.
+Housing accounts for 13.8% of income.
+Glen Eden residents rank within the 75th percentile for disposable income.
 The area's SEIFA income ranking places it in the 4th decile.

 Frequently Asked Questions - Income